FREQUENTLY ASKED QUESTIONS

 I am available to provide these services.
 How do I create a profile?

-Creating a profile is easy.
-A one-time fee of $14.99 is charged to new caregivers added to the directory.
+Caregivers can opt to pay additional fees to boost their profile to rank higher and get priority job alerts.
 Visit Care.com to get started.
 Members must be at least 18 years of age and permitted to work in the United States.

 You will be asked if you are affiliated with a university and if so, the name.
 By including this information, you will appear in search results when those seeking care search by school.